 - A unique comparative analysis across the Commonwealth, based on the 16 national analyses, focusing on learning lessons from states in the global South where decriminalisation of same-sex sexual behaviour has been achieved, including the Bahamas and South Africa.

 Relatedly and following from this, the conference ‘LGBTI Human Rights in the Commonwealth’ was held on 18th July at the University of Glasgow, on Nelson Mandela International Day.
 The conference was a partnership between Equality Network, Glasgow Human Rights Network, Kaleidoscope Trust and Pride Glasgow, and involved invited speakers from many regions of the Commonwealth including Monica Tabengwa and Shanon Shah who have chapters in the book on Botswana and Malaysia respectively.

 The LGBTI Human Rights in the Commonwealth conference website of Glasgow Human Rights Network has details of the event, including pictures, with films of plenaries forthcoming.
 The conference produced a groundbreaking Statement available via the Conference website.
 The conference brochure including programme of speakers is also available online.

 Further information and links to relevant online lectures videos, NGOs and other resources can be found on the website of Dr. Matthew Waites at the University of Glasgow.

-Dr. Matthew Waites is the Senior Lecturer in Sociology/Glasgow Human Rights Network, University of Glasgow.
+Dr. Matthew Waites is a Senior Lecturer in Sociology/Glasgow Human Rights Network, University of Glasgow.